jmcnamara/XlsxWriter/dev/docs/source/chart.rst

   The ``visible`` property is usually on for the X axis but it depends on the type of chart.

-  The ``line`` property sets the gridline properties such as colour and width.
+  The ``line`` property sets the gridline properties such as color and width.
 See :ref:`chart_formatting`.

 * ``minor_gridlines``: This takes the same options as ``major_gridlines``